designsecurity/progpilot/docs/OUTPUT.md

 # Output

-For a taint-style vulnerability the output of progpilot is :
+For a taint-style vulnerability the output of progpilot is:
 ```javascript
 array(1) {
   [0]=>